1 Day of Serendipity in Syracuse at Minareto Siracusa

 How Much Does One Day in Syracuse Cost?

-Following the above itinerary led the cost of a one day, two night trip to be $896.80 for me as a young 20-something on a couples trip in Sicily:
+Following the above itinerary led the cost of a one day, two night trip at the grand hotel Minareto Sicily to be $896.80 for me as a young 20-something on a couples trip:

-• $25.09 - gas to top off our tank and return it to full before bringing the rental vehicle back
+$25.09 - gas to return the tank to full before bringing the rental vehicle back

-Clearly the Minareto lodging cost itself is the largest expense here, but when considering all of the amenities and seaside environments that are included in this price, I’d absolutely say this was a 5-star experience well worth the investment.
-The food served within the resort was reasonable and expected given the quality of food, but if you are looking for external options outside the property you’ll likely need a rental vehicle to access them.
-Given the distance between Syracuse and the Catania airport, I’d advocate for taking on a rental car expensed either way, since this also grants you flexibility to easily venture off the resort.
+The Minareto Sicily lodging cost is the largest expense here, but when considering all the amenities and seaside environments included in this price, I’d say this 5-star experience was well worth the investment.
+The food served within the resort was reasonably priced given the fine dining quality, while external options require a rental vehicle or taxi ride to reach.
+Given the distance between Syracuse and the Catania airport, I’d advocate for taking on the rental car expense either way, since this grants you flexibility to easily venture off the resort.

 What to Wear in Syracuse?